brown-band/website/pages/scripts/2021-2022/fall/dartmouth.md

 There once was a Julia Henke,\
 From the Midwest, but she’s not a Yankee,\
 She’s a big fan of nutella\
-And she don't have Rubella\
+And she don’t have Rubella\
 But her leg do be mad stanky.

 To NPR Lee Ding does listen\